yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-back.md

 - Fall-back is unsupported with a YugabyteDB cluster running on YugabyteDB Managed.
 - SSL Connectivity is unsupported for export or streaming events from YugabyteDB during `export data from target`.
 - In the fall-back phase, you need to manually disable (and subsequently re-enable if required) constraints/indexes/triggers on the source database.
-- [Export data from target](../../reference/data-migration/export-data/#export-data-from-target) supports DECIMAL/NUMERIC datatypes for YugabyteDB versions after 2.20.1.1 (build 4).
+- [Export data from target](../../reference/data-migration/export-data/#export-data-from-target) supports DECIMAL/NUMERIC datatypes for YugabyteDB versions 2.20.1.1 and later.